-The ABPI Code goes beyond the limitations established in the Regulations and prohibits nearly all promotional aids (non-monetary gifts made for a promotional purpose).
-These include many of the items distributed traditionally by companies, such as coffee mugs, stationery, computer accessories, calendars, toys or puzzles for children, together with items relevant to the practice of medicine or pharmacy such as surgical gloves, tongue depressors or nail brushes

-(Supplementary Information to Clause 18.1).
+The ABPI Code goes beyond the limitations established in the Regulations and prohibits the supply, offer or promise of any gift, pecuniary advantage or benefit to administrative staff as well as members of the health professions in connection with the promotion of medicines (Clause 18.1).
+These provisions exclude nearly all promotional aids (non-monetary gifts made for a promotional purpose) including many of the items that were distributed traditionally by companies, such as coffee mugs, stationery, computer accessories, calendars, toys or puzzles for children, together with items relevant to the practice of medicine or pharmacy such as surgical gloves, tongue depressors or nail brushes (Supplementary Information to Clause 18.1).
 The only promotional aids expressly permitted are: inexpensive DVDs or memory sticks, etc. which bear educational or promotional material (which is compliant with the Code); and inexpensive notebooks, pens and pencils for use by healthcare professionals and other relevant decision makers attending scientific meetings, conferences and promotional meetings organised by the company.
 In the case of materials for use at scientific meetings, such promotional aids must not bear the name or any information about any medicine, but may bear the name of the company providing them; however, if such items are included in conference bags provided at third-party organised conferences, they should not include the company name or the name of any medicine or any information about medicines.
-The total cost to the donor company of all such items provided to an attendee must not exceed £6, excluding VAT.
+The total cost to the donor company of all such items provided to an attendee must not exceed f{0} , excluding VAT.
 The perceived value to the recipient must be similar.